-The work with the deceased was completed on site at half past one in the night.
-They have now been taken to Karolinska Hospital in Solna, where the autopsies will be performed.
+The work with the deceased was completed on site at half past one in the morning.
+They have now been taken to the National Board of Forensic Medicine in Solna for autopsy.

-We are also looking for identification factors, says Lars Bröms, incident leader for the police group working with identifying the deceased.
+We are also looking for identification factors, says Lars Bröms, incident commander for the police group working on identifying the deceased.

 Our purpose is to give the deceased a name and for the relatives to get their loved ones back home.